-- Contain an explanation of whom or what group within the RWMG will be responsible for IRWM implementation evaluation. - List the frequency of evaluating the RWMG's performance at implementing projects in the IRWM Plan (monthly, semi-annual, yearly, etc). - Explain how IRWM implementation will be tracked with a Data Management System (DMS), and who will be responsible for maintaining the DMS. - Discuss how findings or "lessons learned" from project-specific monitoring efforts will be used to improve the RWMG's ability to implement future projects in the IRWM Plan.
+- Contain an explanation of whom or what group within the RWMG will be responsible for IRWM implementation evaluation. - List the frequency of evaluating the RWMG's performance at implementing projects in the IRWM Plan (monthly, semi-annual, yearly, etc). - Discuss how findings or "lessons learned" from project-specific monitoring efforts will be used to improve the RWMG's ability to implement future projects in the IRWM Plan.
 For example, after review of the RWMG performance measures, the RWMG may need to amend the RMS or the actual IRWM objectives to account for new scientific data, and regional changes in conditions that can alter baseline assumptions or understanding of water management issues discussed in the IRWM Plan.
 Any amendments to the RMS or objectives will need to adequately identify water demand, water supply, water quality protections, and environmental stewardship actions that provide long-term, reliable, and high-quality water supply; including water supply to DACs.
-The standards and guidance for amendments to the IRWM Plan are contained in Governance Standard. - Identify who has the primary responsibility for development of the project-specific monitoring plans and who is responsible for project-specific monitoring activities. - Specify the stage of project development that a project-specific monitoring plan will be prepared
+The standards and guidance for amendments to the IRWM Plan are contained in Governance Standard. - Identify who has the primary responsibility for development of the project-specific monitoring plans and who is responsible for project-specific monitoring activities. - \cancel{P} Specify the stage of project development that a project-specific monitoring plan will be prepared